oraqlle/cpp-book/src/ch03-common-concepts/data-types.md

 are the unsigned and signed types respectively that have the max bit width available on a given architecture, eg. 64 bits on 64-bit architecture. `std::size_t` is the type used when index arrays or getting the size of objects.
-The odd name for `std::ptrdiff_t` is because this is the type returned after pointer arithmetics however, it is really the largest signed integer type.
+The odd name for `std::ptrdiff_t` is because this is the type returned after pointer arithmetic however, it is really the largest signed integer type.

 #### Literals